 Discord Server Templates

-Channel layouts, role structures, and rule sets for 8 common Discord server types.
+Channel layouts, role structures, and rule sets for every common Discord server type.
 Click any template to see the full structure, or use VibeBot to spin up the whole thing in 30 seconds.

 Gaming Server